What does “Content created by Clue with financial support from Bayer” mean?

 Why is Clue accepting this sponsorship?

 The educational grant will enable us to create additional content—more of the empathetic, scientific, and accessible content about menstrual and reproductive health that we are already known for.
+You’ll notice that some of our 2019 articles indicated our sponsorship with Bayer, and this year, they’ve extended that to support the second season of our podcast, Hormonal.

-Part of Clue’s mission is to create and distribute accessible, scientific, and actionable health information for women and people with cycles around the world, so that they can better understand their bodies and live full lives.
+Part of Clue’s mission is to create and distribute accessible, scientific, and actionable health information for women and people with cycles around the world so that they can better understand their bodies and live full lives.

 We already write about topics of hormones and birth control.
 Having extra resources to produce even more of this information—without expectation from a partner to promote a certain product or brand—is an opportunity we think is worthwhile to pursue.